 Amazon Echo 4th-Gen with Premium Sound ($99.99): The latest refresh to Amazon’s flagship Alexa device brings us an all-new Echo that’s got even better sound quality than prior generations, all in an orb shape.
 If you’re looking for an Alexa speaker that has above-average sound but doesn’t break the bank, this is the one to pick up.

 There’s nothing quite like coming home, saying, “Alexa, I’m home,” and watching your lights spring to life.
-And while smart lights may sound like a sci-fi luxury, they’re affordable and pay for themselves when you take advantage of smart-scheduling features that save money by turning themselves off when they’re accidentally left on.
+And while smart lights may sound like a sci-fi luxury, they’re affordable and pay for themselves when you take advantage of smart-scheduling features that save you money by turning themselves off when they’re accidentally left on.
 They’re also useful for setting mood lighting.
 With dimmable and multi-color bulbs, it’s easy to make any room extra cozy.

 Here are our latest picks from the smart bulb market.